 Mile 5.92 – Freight Train: Class V. Just downstream of Last Chance.
 This rapid is often entered on the left-hand side, avoiding boulders throughout.
 Toward the bottom is a steep drop through some sievy boulders.
 At the exit, the river is constricted through a narrow passage, with weird current.
-Click here for a detailed description.
+Learn more about Freight Train.

 Mile 6.5 – Butler Creek River Access: River Left.
 The Cal Salmon River can be accessed on the left side at the Butler Creek River Access.
 Be ready to run Butler Creek Ledge Rapid immediately downstream.

 Mile 6.59 – Butler Creek Ledge Rapid: Class IV.
 This is a long rapid, with numerous big drops and boulders.
 Keep it slow in here.
 This is a tough rapid to scout, as it is in a big gorge.